b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 **Historical Context:**

-- During the teletype's heyday (roughly 1930s - 1980s), the internet didn't exist, and security concerns differed from today's digital landscape.
+- During the teletype's heyday (roughly 1930s - 1980s), the Internet didn't exist, and security concerns differed from today's digital landscape.
 Espionage efforts often focused on physical interception and codebreaking rather than sophisticated software intrusions.
 - Teletypes were primarily used for secure communication in government, military, and business settings.
 While manipulation attempts likely occurred, documented evidence is scarce due to the secretive nature of such activities.

 **Modern Interpretations:**